photo/documentation/docs/faq/Groups.markdown

 The Groups feature is available in the <em>Team</em> area of your Trovebox site.
 All of Trovebox's current plans have access to Groups.

-## What are Administrators?
+## What's the difference between a group member and an administrator?

+A **group member** is someone you've allowed to access your Trovebox site.
+They can upload photos to the albums you specify.

-Administrators are group members aside from the site owner who have full access to an account.
+**Administrators** are group members aside from the site owner who have full access to an account.
 They can do almost anything you can do, so choose your administrators wisely.

-## Someone added me as a group member.
-How do I log in?

-When someone adds you as a group member or administrator, you'll receive an email from us prompting you to set a password.
-Once you set a password you'll be able to log in through the website.

 ## How do I create a group?

 Click <em>Team</em> at the top of your Trovebox site.
-The "Manage Groups" area in this section lets you create a group, name it, add a description, and add members and albums.
+The *Manage Groups* area in this section lets you create a group, name it, add a description, and add members and albums.

 ## How do I add a member to a group?